julzel/Course-Python/01-Introduction/notes.md

 ### Data Types:

 Introduce the different data types in Python, including integers, floats, strings, and booleans.
 Discuss how to declare and use these data types in Python programs.

-### Exercises:

-Provide a series of exercises for students to practice using the Python interpreter and working with Python syntax and data types.

-### Conclusion:

-Wrap up the class by summarizing the key points covered in the lesson and previewing what will be covered in the next class.
-Encourage students to continue practicing and exploring Python on their own.